scateu/webauthn-io-cli/README.md

 # Files

  - `./cookiejar` will keep the `sessionid`, which is assigned and changed via HTTP GET method when accessing `https://webauthn.io`
- - `./keystore` will keep the private keys from
+ - `./keystore` will keep the private keys from the local virtual soft authenticator.

 # TODO